Tynwald: Post-revestment

 Following the revestment of the Lordship of Mann into the British Crown in 1765, the British government assumed all powers to impose and collect taxes.
 Tynwald was left with no money to spend, and little power, although it was still able to bring about social change by the repeal in 1771 of restrictive labour legislation.

 As a result, the Keys asked the British government to dissolve Tynwald and to assent to legislation for a new elected parliament, which they hoped would have a stronger voice to challenge the new government of the island, based in distant Whitehall.
 To this end, the Keys organised a petition of 800 signatures, which was presented to the British government.

 A Royal Commission was appointed in 1791, but it was not until 1866 that Tynwald finally passed legislation that would see some of its members elected for the first time.
 However, before 1866 Tynwald's primary function had been that of the island's court of appeal.
 The House of Keys Election Act 1866 transferred this judicial power to a separate court.

+Women in Tynwald

+Women have been able to stand for election to the House of Keys since the 1919 introduction of universal adult suffrage based on residency.
+The first woman elected was Marion Shimmin of the Manx Labour Party at a by-election in 1933.